Ryan Hendrix: Arizona Diamondbacks

 On December 9, 2022, Hendrix signed a minor league contract with the Arizona Diamondbacks.
 He made only three appearances for the Triple–A Reno Aces, posting a 3.00 ERA with 2 strikeouts in 3.0 innings of work.
 On August 30, 2023, Hendrix was released by the Diamondbacks organization.

 Kansas City Royals

 On February 8, 2025, Hendrix signed a minor league contract with the Kansas City Royals.
-He elected free agency on November 6.
+He made 34 appearances split between the Double-A Northwest Arkansas Naturals and Triple-A Omaha Storm Chasers, accumulating a 5-4 record and 7.84 ERA with 60 strikeouts across 41 1/3 innings pitched.
+Hendrix elected free agency following the season on November 6.

+Tecolotes de los Dos Laredos

+On January 22, 2026, Hendrix signed with the Tecolotes de los Dos Laredos of the Mexican League.
+In 35 relief appearances for the team, he posted a 2–6 record with a 3.32 ERA and 41 strikeouts across 38 innings pitched.

+Algodoneros de Unión Laguna

+On July 16, 2026, Hendrix, Roenis Elías, and Brandon Brennan were traded to the Algodoneros de Unión Laguna of the Mexican League.